ionic-team/ionic-docs/versioned_docs/version-v5/react/your-first-app/2-taking-photos.md

 Create a new file at `src/hooks/usePhotoGallery.ts` and open it up.

-A custom hook is just a function that uses other React hooks.
+A custom hook is simply a function that uses other React hooks.
 And that's what we will be doing!
 We will start by importing the various hooks and utilities we will be using from React core, the Ionic React Hooks project, and Capacitor:

 ```tsx
 import { useState, useEffect } from 'react';